recyclejs/recycle/README.md

 Advantage of this approach is full controll over component rerendering (components will not be *forceUpdated* when state changes).

-Also, you can listen only a specific part of state and update only if it's changed.
+Also, you can listen for a specific part of the state and update component only when it changes.

 ```javascript
 export default recycle({